rmvirut/server_sites_index/ReadMe.md

 This started as an exercise to learn how to work with docker as my default dev environment but I figured I'd create this neat little utility for myself to lso learn sme more php.
 Feel free to use.

 I'll be adding features and making improvements as time goes on.

+## Instructions for Use

+Simply download the "index.php" file to your server's root directory along with the libs folder and you're all ready to go.

+You have the option to use the bootstrap CDN as opposed to a local version ("libs" folder).
+Simply update the links in the index.php file